 Jordan (Arabic pronunciation: Al-Urdun) is a mostly landlocked country sharing borders with Israel, Saudi Arabia, Iraq and Syria.
-It has an area of 92,300 sq km, which is an area just smaller than the state of Indiana.
-Most of the country is an arid desert, but the western border has a rainy season from November to April.
-The Great Rift Valley separates the east and west areas of Jordan.
+It has an area of 89,342 square kilometers, including the Dead Sea, which is an area just smaller than the state of Indiana.
+Most of the country is arid desert, but the western border has a rainy season from November to April.
+The Great Rift Valley separates the eastern and western parts of Jordan.

 HISTORY & GOVERNMENT

-In 1946, Transjordan was renamed the Hashemite Kingdom of Jordan. and gained its independence.
-Abdullah I bin al-Hussein became Jordan’s king and ended relations with Great Britain; his reign ended when he was assassinated in 1951.
-The country became more powerful and economically stable, though the huge waves of Palestinian refugees crossing into its borders, beginning in 1948, have threatened the stability at times.
-King Hussein, who ruled the country from 1953 until his death in 1999, and his son, King Abdullah, who has ruled since, have ensured that Jordan has become one of the more progressive states in the Middle East.
+King Hussein, who ruled the country from 1953 until his death in 1999, and his son, King Abdullah II, who has ruled since, have ensured that Jordan has become one of the more progressive states in the Middle East.
 Jordan is one of few Arab states to have cooperative relations with Israel, achieved while negotiating intense external and internal pressures.
-In 1989 King Hussein instituted a program of political liberalization.
+In 1989, King Hussein instituted a program of political liberalization.
 In 2000, King Abdullah ushered in a period of economic reform.
 Municipal elections were held in July 2007 under a system in which 20% of seats in all municipal councils were reserved by quota for women.
-Parliamentary election held in November of 2007 heavily favored independent pro-government candidates.
+Parliamentary elections held in November of 2007 heavily favored independent, pro-government candidates.

 History & Government Resources

-The previous king, King Hussein, and his wife Queen Noor made education a priority.
+The previous king, Hussein, and his wife Queen Noor made education a greater priority in Jordan society.
 The current king, Abdullah II, and his wife, Queen Rania, have maintained and further developed these efforts.
 Their dedication has created one of the top education systems in the Arab world and throughout the developing world.
-95% of the population is literate though a higher percentage of males are literate.
+96% of the population is literate though a higher percentage of males are literate.
 These percentages are expected to rise as enrollment increases and the effect of the new, more advanced curriculum is seen.
 Most Jordanian children are in school for 14 years.
-School is mandatory for 10 years, through age 15.
-Books are provided by the Ministry of Education.
-There are both private and public schools.
-Funding for schools is particularly focused in the lower-income areas of Jordan, with the United Nations Relief Works Agency providing schools facilities and an education for refugee children.
-In Jordan, students graduating from high school must also take an exam called the Tawjihi, the General Secondary Certificate Examination, the results of which determine students’ future course of academic, professional, or technical study.
+School is mandatory for children 10-15 years old.
+Books are provided by the Ministry of Education, and there are both private and public schools.
+Funding for schools is particularly focused on the lower-income areas of Jordan, with the United Nations Relief Works Agency providing school facilities and educational opportunities for Palestinian refugee children.
+In Jordan, students graduating from high school must also take an exam called the Tawjihi, the General Secondary Certificate Examination, which determines students’ future course of academic, professional, or technical study.

 Jordan has an advanced healthcare system; however it is mostly concentrated in Amman.
 It is slowly expanding beyond the capital city to include clinics in rural regions.
-In 2007, approximately 70% of Jordanians held medical insurance; updated figures are unavailable.
+According to the 2015 population census, sixty-eight per cent of Jordanians and 55 per cent of the Kingdom’s overall population, including children under six years old, are covered by various types of health insurance.
 Jordan has the only specialized cancer treatment center in the Middle East, named the King Hussein Cancer Center, in honor of the its former monarch.

 Jordan is an Islamic state.
 Over 90% of the population is Sunni Muslim.
-There is also a small Shi’a and Sufi population which combined make up less than 2% of the population.
+There is also a small Shi’a and Sufi population that constitute less than 2% of the population.
 Only about 2% of the population is Christian or Catholic.
 Most of this group is Greek Orthodox, but there a few Protestant denominations represented.
 A tiny, almost negligible amount of the population is Baha’i.
 Freedom of religion is guaranteed in Jordan, something that is not common in the Middle East.

-Sculpture, pottery and mosaics have been some of the most famous forms to be seen in ancient Jordanian art.
+Sculpture, pottery and mosaics were common in ancient Jordanian art.
 The capital, Amman, is well-known for its art galleries and exhibits.
 The magnificent architecture of the ruins scattered around Jordan provide ample evidence of the area’s compelling history.

 Jordan’s modern art is equally as impressive.
 Jordan’s modern art gallery in the Jordan National Gallery of Arts houses one of the largest, most diverse collections in the area.
 Paintings are often colorful and geometric.
 Modern art is very popular among Jordanians.